tauri-apps/tauri-docs/docs/guides/features/icons.md

 - `*.png` = Linux
 - `Square*Logo.png` & `StoreLogo.png` = Currently unused but intended for AppX/MS Store targets.

-Note that especially the png icons may be used on other platforms.
+Note that icon types may be used on platforms other than those listed above (especially `png`).
 Therefore we recommend including all icons even if you intend to only build for a subset of platforms.

 :::